 Each pressure cooker being tested is run through the same set of recipes twice.
 We test for evenness in browning, pressure settings and pressure releases.
 The cooker’s time to pressure, and evaporation are also carefully measured three times and we report the average of these measurements.
-We also measure the maximum temperature a cooker reaches at high pressure (not over-pressure) to more accurately gauge a cooker’s true cooking temperature (not safety release temperature).
+We also measure the maximum temperature a cooker reaches at high pressure (not over-pressure or safety release temperature) to more accurately gauge the temperature at which the pressure cooker is actually cooking the food.

 Prior to publication, each the review is fact-checked by the manufacturer to ensure the review is accurate and does not include any technical errors.
 The manufacturer cannot affect the outcome of the score or review, unless the scoring is based on technically incorrect information.

 Add your own opinion!